 How to Determine your Fit?

-In order to determine your fit with the school, you should do your research about the following characteristics of MBA programs.
+To determine your fit with the school, you should do your research about the following characteristics of MBA programs.

-1. The Courses/ Other academic opportunities
+1. The Courses/ Other academic opportunities:

-You may begin with researching courses and other academic opportunities offered by the school.
+You may begin by researching courses and other academic opportunities offered by the school.
 What do you want to learn, and in particular, in which areas do you plan to dig deeper?
 Exploring lists of electives is a good way of seeing which programs offer the education you are looking for.
 Your research will help you select your ideal courses with the timing that suits your needs.
 You may also research schools for other academic opportunities, for example, overseas trips or experiential programs that will add value to your experience.

-2. Teaching Methods/ Learning Styles
+2. Teaching Methods/ Learning Styles:

 It is important to find out the teaching methods followed by various schools.
-For example, schools like Harvard Business School and Darden heavily utilize the case method which involves significant outside the class preparation and in-class discussion; Kellogg and Wharton emphasize group projects, whereas Ross and Booth focus on experiential learning.
-So ask yourself, if you work well by yourself or you need to learn to work in teams?
+For example, schools like Harvard Business School and Darden heavily utilize the case method, which involves significant outside the class preparation and in-class discussion; Kellogg and Wharton emphasize group projects, whereas Ross and Booth focus on experiential learning.
+So ask yourself if you work well by yourself, or you need to learn to work in teams?
 If you need both, they might want to consider schools that balance both.
 I also suggest researching professors who will be teaching the programs you wish to attend.
 Some professors offer benefits over others, such as industry experience or research interest in a particular area.

-3. Clubs and Extra-Curricular Opportunities
+3. Clubs and Extra-Curricular Opportunities:

-4. The School's Reputation
+4. The School's Reputation: